 How is a Lower Facelift Performed?

 Dr. Davis performs the lower facelift, also referred to as a rhytidectomy, in his office’s surgical suite.
 The procedure requires general sedation and takes no longer than two hours.
 To reduce anxiety, patients are given medication before the lower facelift begins.
-During the procedure, any excess fatty tissue and skin are removed from the neck and jaw line.
+During the procedure, any excess fatty tissue and skin are reduced from the neck and jawline.
 The skin is then lifted, not stretched, to show a more youthful appearance.
 Where the incisions will occur depends on the problems being corrected.
 Dr. Davis takes into consideration whether a patient is male or female when making a decision to place the incision.
 In any situation, the incisions are made in a place where they are hidden in the folds of the skin or by the hair.
 In exposed areas, fine, absorbable sutures close the incision, making scarring hard to notice over time.

 What Should I Expect in Terms of Recovery?